RoryChenXY/DataRepExp_public/README.md

 ![Side Menu](/img/sidemenu.png)

-The Metadata Tab includes metadata of studies, listed in three tables, and provides a high-level comparison.
+The Metadata Tab includes metadata of studies, listed in two tables, and provides a high-level comparison.
 All tables allow you to search, sort, and filter, and the "CLEAR" button resets the table to its original status.

 ![Metadata Tab](/img/metadata.png)